ericswpark/nixos-config/README.md

 A few more setup steps are required for Korean input after installation:

-- Under "System Settings > Keyboard > Virtual Keyboard", select "Fcitx 5" and click "Apply"
+- Under "System Settings > Keyboard > Virtual Keyboard", select "Fcitx 5 Wayland Launcher (Experimental)" and click "Apply"
 - Under "System Settings > Language & Time > Input Method", add the "Hangul" input method and ensure it is under "Input Method On".
 Also add the "Keyboard - Korean - Korean (101/104-key compatible)" layout if you want English input (under the Korean keyboard layout).
 At the end it should look like this:

 ![Plasma System Settings Input Method configuration ](images/korean-input-kde-plasma-system-settings-input-method.png)

+- Remove the "Left Shift" key from "Temporarily switch between first and current Input Method" under "Global Options".
+Otherwise the input method will switch each time you press Shift and it becomes incredibly annoying.
+(Why is this even the default?!)
-- Click "Apply" to save changes and reboot (or log out and log back in)
+- Click "Apply" for all levels to save changes and reboot (or log out and log back in)

+If Korean input is _still_ not working, then you may need to force it to run under KWin.
+To do this, quit all `fcitx5` instances (right click on the tray icon and select Quit), then click on the Virtual Keyboard icon to enable the "On-Screen Keyboard".
+This will force KWin to launch `fcitx5`, and now your Korean input should work!
+(Note that despite the name "On-Screen Keyboard" it will not show a on-screen keyboard.)

 ## OneDrive mount